 Preparing for the interview is crucial, so you should leave considerable time for this stage.

 Read more about how to prepare for the job interview in the UK here.

 Here are the main interview preparation stages:

 - Conduct thorough research about the company and job opening.
 You should know about your employer enough than 2 sentences.
 Read as much as possible about your company to prepare for the conversation.
 Learning about the company’s recent accomplishments, competition, values, and plans will help you better explain how you can fit and add value.

 - Talk to someone who works at the company or who can link you with a current or former employee.
 You’ll be able to gather useful information that can give you an advantage over the other applicants.
 This step could be difficult if you don’t have any connections in the UK.
 Overcome this challenge by talking to the current or previous employees on LinkedIn to find out more about the role.

 - Practice various interview questions and prepare your answers.
-There are many online resources and forums that post frequent interview questions asked in the UK.
-For example, this video.
+Many online resources and forums post frequent interview questions asked in the UK.
+For example, in this video.

 - Thank the interviewer at the end of the interview and emphasise your interest in this role.
 You can also write a follow-up email after the interview.

 Valeriy, who received his Tier 2 visa from Cru International, shares his advice: